Draw poker: Anaconda ("Pass the trash")

 Seven cards are dealt to each player.
-Before the first betting round, each player examines his hand, and removes exactly three cards from his hand and places them on the table to his left.
-After each person has thus discarded, he picks up the cards discarded by his right-hand neighbor and places them in his hand (thus, each player will have given three cards to his left-hand neighbor).
-It is important that each player discard before looking at the cards he is to receive.
+Before the first betting round, each player examines their hand, removes exactly three cards from it, then places them on the table to their left.
+After each person has thus discarded, they pick up the cards discarded by their right-hand neighbor and places them in their hand (thus, everyone will have given three cards to their left-hand neighbor).
+It is important that each player discard before looking at the cards to be received.
 After the first pass, there is a betting round.
-Then a second pass occurs, each player passing two cards to his right.
-A second betting round is followed by a third pass, each player passing one card to his left.
-Finally, a third betting round and a showdown, in which the player with the best five-card high hand he can make out of the seven in his hand wins the pot.
+Then a second pass occurs, each player passing two cards to their right.
+A second betting round is followed by a third pass, each player passing one card to their left.
+Finally, a third betting round and a showdown, in which the player with the best five-card high hand made out of the seven in hand wins the pot.

 In some casual games, the showdown is replaced by a rollout phase, as described above in "Shotgun".
 This makes a total of eight betting rounds in the game, which generally destroys any chance for skillful play in the later rounds.